dankrasilnikov/pill_checker/model/README.md

 This service provides named entity recognition (NER) and entity linking for biomedical text using spaCy with a scispaCy model.
 It exposes a REST API built with FastAPI to process text and return entities along with their medical details.

-> **⚠️ Note**: This project is a work in progress, created for educational purposes to explore new technology stacks and AI/ML possibilities.
-Some features may not be fully implemented or finalized.

 ## Overview

 - **Input:** JSON payload with a text field.